As an adult, ADHD symptoms can affect every aspect of your life -- undermining your performance at work, your relationships, and your self-esteem.

 The good news is that adults with ADHD have a lot of effective treatments options, including ADHD medications.
 But if you've just been diagnosed, you probably have a lot of questions about treatment.
 Which approach will work best?
 What are the risks?
 Here are some answers that every adult with ADHD needs to know.

-While often thought of as a childhood condition, ADHD affects about 10 million to 12 million adults in the U.S. Most are never diagnosed, and at least 75% of them aren't receiving any treatment.
+While often thought of as a condition that only children have, ADHD can persist into adulthood, affecting about 10 million to 12 million adults in the U.S. Most are never diagnosed, and at least 75% of them aren't receiving any treatment.